-Access Method Sub- parameters BDAM BISAM BPAM BSAM BTAM EXCP GAM OISAM OSAM TCAM Description of Subparameters OPTCD (continued) J for use with the 3800 Printing Subsystem - instructs the system that the first byte of each output data line (following the print control character) is a table reference character, which selects the character arrangement table corresponding to the order in which the table names have been specified on the CHARS parameter.
+Access Method Sub- parameters BDAM BISAM BPAM BSAM BTAM EXCP GAM QISAM OSAM TCAM Description of Subparameters OPTCD (continued)) J for use with the 3800 Printing Subsystem - instructs the system that the first byte of each output data line (following the print control character) is a table reference character, which selects the character arrangement table corresponding to the order in which the table names have been specified on the CHARS parameter.
 For considerations before using OPTCD=J, see the IBM 3800 Printing Subsystem Programmer's Guide.
-Q specifies that translation from ASCII input is required or that translation from EBCDIC to ASCII output is required.
+Q requests that ASCII tape records in an input data set be converted to EBCDIC code when the input record has been read, or an output record in EBCDIC code when the input record has been read, or an output record in EBCDIC code be converted to ASCII code before the record is written.
 T requests user totaling facility.
 (T cannot be specified for a SYSIN or SYSOUT data set.)
 U for 1403 or 3211 printers with the Universal Character Set feature and the 3800; unblocks data checks and allows analysis by an appropriate error analysis routine.
 (If U is omitted, data checks are blocked, that is, not recognized as errors.) for MSS - requests window processing to reduce the amount of staging space required to process large sequential data sets on MSS.
 DSORG must be PS, allocation must be in cylinders, and type of I/O accessing must be INPUT only or OUTPUT only.
 W requests a validity check for write operations on direct access devices.
 Z for magnetic tape input - requests the control program to shorten its normal error recovery procedure.
-When specified, a data check is considered permanent after five unsuccessful attempts to read a record. for direct access storage device input - specifies search direct (SD) for sequential data sets. for direct access input - requests search direct technique.
-OPTCD=Z is ignored if chained scheduling is used.
-BTAM and EXCP: OPTCD=Z Z for magnetic tape input - requests the control program to shorten its normal error recovery procedure.
+When specified, a data check is considered permanent after five unsuccessful attempts to read a record. for direct access storage device input - specifies search direct (SD) for sequential data sets. for direct access input - requests the control program to shorten its normal error recovery procedure.
 When specified, a data check is considered permanent after five unsuccessful attempts to read a record.
-BTAM Only: for direct access storage device input - specifies search direct (SD) for sequential data sets.
-QISAM: OPTCD= { [I] [L] [M] [R] [U] [W] [Y] } I requests that ISAM use the independent overflow areas for overflow records.
-L requests that ISAM delete records that have a first byte of all ones.
-(These records can be deleted when space is required for new records.
-To use the delete option, RKP must be greater than zero for fixed-length records and greater than four for variable-length records.)
+BTAM only: for direct access storage device input - specifies search direct (SD) for sequential data sets.
+QISAM: OPTCD={[I] [L] [M] [R] [U] [W] [Y]} I requests tha fixed-length records and greater than four for variable-length records.)